-57 Essential Small Business Statistics for 2021: Big Business Starts Small
+57 Essential Small Business Statistics: Big Business Starts Small

 Before we get going, let’s begin with a small business definition.
 According to SBA statistics, a small business is any independently operated company that employs up to 500 people.
 The number of small businesses in the United States is measured in the tens of millions, and they constitute a crucial part of the US economy.